When you buy with our links, we may earn a commission. See how we work with brands

 Stomach sleepers can benefit from the Saatva Latex Hybrid for many reasons.
 The latex foam offers 5 distinct zones that offer more or less support where bodies would need it.
 This allows for optimal spinal alignment, especially for stomach sleeping.
 Minimal sinkage also works toward this end and helps maintain that neutral spinal alignment when sleeping on your stomach.
 If you’re a stomach sleeper who prefers increased support and less sinkage for the belly / lower back, then the Saatva Latex Hybrid is a perfect choice.

-In our performance tests, this mattress earned an overall score of 9.48, ranking the mattress in the top 2% of all mattresses tested to date and the #1 best latex hybrid mattress tested to date.
+In our performance tests, this mattress earned an overall score of 9.42, ranking the mattress in the top 1% of all mattresses tested to date.

 Click here to read the full Saatva Latex Hybrid review.